Top 5 n8n Alternatives for Developers

 3. Paragon

 Paragon helps SaaS apps ship integrations without building everything in-house.
-It provides prebuilt connectors, OAuth handling, and an embeddable connect portal so users can connect apps right inside your product.
+It provides prebuilt connectors, OAuth handling, and an embeddable connect portal, allowing users to connect apps directly within your product.

 Features

-• 130+ prebuilt connectors + custom connector support.
+• Over 130 prebuilt connectors and custom connector support.

 • Managed OAuth, token refresh, and embedded UX.